pact-foundation/pact_broker/lib/pact_broker/doc/views/index/publish-contracts.markdown

   * `specification`: currently, only contracts of type "pact" are supported, but this will be extended in the future.
 Required.
   * `contentType`: currently, only contracts with a content type of "application/json" are supported.
 Required.
   * `content`: the content of the contract.
 Must be Base64 encoded.
 Required.
-  * `onConflict`: Specifies the action to take when a contract for this consumer version already exists with different content.
-Allowed values are `overwrite`|`merge`.
-Optional.
-Defaults to `overwrite`.
-When `merge` is specified, the interactions are merged into any pre-existing pact.
-This is required when the tests that generate pact files are split over multiple nodes.

 ## Example

     POST http://broker/contracts/publish